usamahamed/Roomle-docs-AI/README.md

     ```

 4.  **Add Your Documentation:**
-    Place all your company's Markdown documentation files and folders into the `docs/` directory.
+    Place all Roomle Markdown documentation files and folders into the `docs/` directory.

 5.  **Vectorize Your Documents:**
     Run the vectorization script.
 This will read all files in the `docs/` folder, chunk them, and create a `faiss_index` directory containing the vector database.